Approximate reading time: 12min

 (And sometimes, yes, that included being a little naughty)

 What is the point of having a little class of perfectly behaved mini soldiers, who are too fearful to even step out of line?
-And how are they ever going to deal with disappointment and bounce back from mistakes if they aren’t allowed to express themselves freely?
+And how are they ever going to deal with disappointment and bounce back from mistakes if they aren’t allowed to express themselves freely and actually make some mistakes?

-In fairness to Mrs Shawnigan, I feel that I need to add, that she adored those children and had many good teaching qualities.
-When she took small groups for lessons she was amazing with them and always managed to engage with them and get them talking about their lives…..which I always found very enduring.
-Every Friday, she’d do this crazy little ‘going home dance’ that always sent the kids into fits of giggles- (Seriously it was the highlight of their week!)
+In fairness to Mrs Shawnigan, I feel that I need to add that she adored those children and had many good teaching qualities.
+When she took small groups for lessons, she was amazing with them and always managed to engage with them and get them talking about their lives…..which I always found very endearing.
+Every Friday, she’d do this crazy little ‘going home dance’ that always sent the kids into fits of giggles (Seriously, it was the highlight of their week!)

-Every now and then this carefree, fun and crazy part would come out and I always wished I could have had more of her.
+Now and then this carefree, fun and crazy part would come out, and I always wished I could have had more of her.

 On the whole, for most of the time, we actually worked quite well together in class.